 Given that most emergency tillers spend their lives languishing in the bottom of a locker, this is a great time to dig it out and check that all the components are on board and fit together correctly.

 A mid season check on the sail inventory will often pay dividends.
 Examine them carefully to check for any potential damage and chafed stitching – the latter is a common problem that’s easily fixed if caught in time, but can create major hassle if left until the sail blows apart.
 On laminate sails also look for evidence of the Mylar film starting to break down.
 This is a sign that the sail is beginning to reach the end of its life, with the structural fibres no longer properly supported and likely to be weakened.
+Read all about sail care here (sail care: how to look after your sails).

 For a full guide to maintenance, see Boat maintenance: how to look after your boat, our other fitting out and maintenance features 15 best boat fitting out tips and Top 10 boat laying-up and winterisation tips are also worth a read.